 Healthy mentorship relationships and strong professional networks help mentees excel academically and reach their career goals, while also increasing their sense of belonging in an institution or profession.
 Mentors can also benefit from a successful mentor/mentee relationship.
 However, many mentors have never received formal mentorship training, leaving them to learn through trial and error.

-The SSAR Graduate Student Mentorship Program (GSMP) aims to serve both mentees and early-career mentors through two major aims: 1) to provide new grad students (master’s students plus 1st and 2nd year Ph.D. students) in the field of herpetology with near-peer mentors in the same field who can help them reach their academic and career goals while building connections within the herpetological scientific community, and 2) to provide mentorship training and experience to their peer mentors, who are Ph.D. students in herpetology who have advanced to candidacy or postdocs within two years of finishing their Ph.D.
+The SSAR Graduate Student Mentorship Program (GSMP) aims to serve both mentees and early-career mentors through two major aims: 1) to provide new grad students (master’s students plus 1st and 2nd year Ph.D. students) in the field of herpetology with near-peer mentors in the same field who can help them reach their academic and career goals while building connections within the herpetological scientific community, and 2) to provide mentorship training and experience to their peer mentors, who are PhD students in herpetology who have advanced to candidacy or postdocs (and others in temporary positions, like visiting assistant professors) within two years of finishing their Ph.D.

-In this program, each peer mentor will be paired with 1-2 mentees, with whom they will meet at least once per month throughout the year-long program (September 2024 – August 2025).
+In this program, each peer mentor will be paired with a mentee, with whom they will meet at least once per month throughout the year-long program (September 2025 – August 2026).
 All participants (mentors and mentees) will attend online training and orientation sessions at the beginning of the program.
-Peer mentors will attend three additional special topics training workshops throughout the year, also virtual, and mentees will be offered virtual workshops on a variety of topics.
+Peer mentors will attend two additional special topics training workshops during the year, also virtual, and mentees will be offered virtual workshops on a variety of topics.
 Peer mentors will complete brief monthly reflections on their experiences, which will help guide ongoing development of their mentorship strategies.

-For the program’s first year, we expect it will include 12-14 mentees and 6-8 peer mentors.
-Because the program is enabled by an NSF Postdoctoral Research Fellowship, the aim of which is to broaden participation of people from groups underrepresented in biology, we will prioritize applicants from groups that have been historically underrepresented in the biological sciences based on race, ethnicity, LGBTQIA+ identities, disability status, neurodiversity, veteran status, or other forms of identity, as well as their intersection.
+The program typically serves 16-20 participants per year.
 The program coordinator has substantial leadership experience in SSAR (former Chair of the Student Participation Committee, current Co-Chair of the DEI Committee, and current member of the Long-Range Planning Committee) as well as experience coordinating UC Riverside’s Graduate Student Mentorship Program.

 Program expectations